Minoru Suzuki

-(born June 17, 1968) is a Japanese professional wrestler and former mixed martial artist, currently working for New Japan Pro-Wrestling (NJPW) as a freelancer.
-In NJPW, Suzuki is currently in his first reign as the NEVER Openweight 6-Man Tag Team Champion with El Desperado and Ren Narita.
-He has also held the IWGP Intercontinental Championship as well as twice holding the NEVER Openweight Championship.
+Minoru Suzuki (鈴木 実, Suzuki Minoru) (born June 17, 1968) is a Japanese professional wrestler and former mixed martial artist.
+Despite being a freelancer for most of his career, he has worked for the largest promotions in Japan: New Japan Pro Wrestling, All Japan Pro Wrestling and, Pro Wrestling Noah.
+He also made appearances for promotions outside Japan, like Major League Wrestling (MLW), Revolution Pro Wrestling, TNA Wrestling, Game Changer Wrestling (GCW) and All Elite Wrestling/Ring of Honor.

 Suzuki was the co-founder of Pancrase, one of the first mixed martial arts organizations in the world.
 During the 1990s, he was widely considered one of the best fighters in the world and was the second King of Pancrase world champion.
 Suzuki returned to puroresu in 2003, when he has become a perennial top contender for all major Japanese heavyweight championships.
 He is also known for his time in All Japan Pro Wrestling (AJPW), where he is two-time Triple Crown Heavyweight Champion, and Pro Wrestling Noah, where he is a former GHC Heavyweight Champion and a former GHC Tag Team Champion along with Naomichi Marufuji.

-A mixed martial arts pioneer, Suzuki is well noted for his excellence in Wrestling, and has been praised many times by elite fighters such as Josh Barnett, Bas Rutten, and Ken Shamrock for his outstanding grappling and submission skills.
+A mixed martial arts pioneer, Suzuki is well noted for his excellence in catch wrestling, and has been praised many times by elite fighters such as Josh Barnett, Bas Rutten, and Ken Shamrock for his outstanding grappling and submission skills.

 Early life

-Suzuki trained in Wrestling since high school, in part inspired by Antonio Inoki and other professional wrestlers, in part to paliate his own physical condition.
-He won a stateside Wrestling championship in Kanagawa Prefecture, and also finished second nationwide.
-He has a background in Kendo as well.
+Suzuki trained in wrestling since high school, in part inspired by Antonio Inoki and other professional wrestlers, in part to paliate his own physical condition.
+He won a stateside wrestling championship in Kanagawa Prefecture, and also finished second nationwide.
+He has a background in kendo as well.
 As an amateur wrestler, Suzuki first met future professional wrestling rival Yuji Nagata.
 In 1986, when they both were seniors, Suzuki beat Nagata first in a Tokyo high school tournament and again at the Japanese sectionals.

 Professional wrestling and MMA career

 Early career (1988–1993)

-Suzuki trained at the New Japan Pro-Wrestling (NJPW) dojo and made his pro wrestling debut on June 23, 1988, against Takayuki Iizuka, but soon after left with catch wrestling mentor Yoshiaki Fujiwara for the newborn Universal Wrestling Federation (UWF).
-He joined Fujiwara's Pro Wrestling Fujiwara Gumi but then left the organization to form Pancrase, one of the first mixed martial arts organizations in the world, in 1993 with Masakatsu Funaki.
+Suzuki trained at the New Japan Pro-Wrestling (NJPW) dojo and made his pro wrestling debut on June 23, 1988, losing to Takayuki Iizuka, but soon after left with catch wrestling mentor Yoshiaki Fujiwara for the newborn Universal Wrestling Federation (UWF).
+He joined Fujiwara's Pro Wrestling Fujiwara Gumi and had matches there and in SWS, but then left the organization to form Pancrase, one of the first mixed martial arts organizations in the world, in 1993 with Masakatsu Funaki.